 Animals are permitted on campus only for the specific purpose of services pursuant to state and federal disability laws.
-For further information, please see Service Animal policy located in this handbook or you may find it on the Bristol website here: https://bristolcc.edu/studentservices/resources/disabilityservices/serviceanimal policy.html.
+For further information, please see Service Animal policy located at the above link in this handbook or you may find it on the Bristol website here: Website: Service Animal.